minjoonkim/minjoonkim.github.io/_posts/2025-01-06-recent-news.md

 ---
 layout: post
 title: 📌 Recent News
-excerpt: "I'm looking for opportunities to work 👨🏻‍💻 as a UX researcher / data scientist.
-Check out my resume page and LinkedIn profile.
-Thank you 😁"
+excerpt: "I'm in the middle of moving house."
 categories: [updates]
 comments: false
 ---
+#### 🗓 2025-01

+Happy New Year! 🎊
+Also we've got a house now 🏡

+---

+#### 🗓 2024-06

+Welcoming our newest family member 👶

+---

+#### 🗓 2023-01

+We moved to the UK🇬🇧
+Happy New Year!

+---

+#### 🗓 2022-11

+🤵‍♂️💍👰‍♀️

+---

+#### 🗓 2022-10-15

+I'm joining EMBL-EBI as a UX Researcher!
+Exciting times.
+Looking forward to working and growing my career 😄

+---

 #### 🗓 2022-01-08

-I'm looking for opportunities to work 👨🏻‍💻 as a UX researcher / data scientist
-Check out my resume page and [LinkedIn profile](https://www.linkedin.com/in/minjoonkim10/).
-Thank you 😁
+~~I'm looking for opportunities to work 👨🏻‍💻 as a UX researcher / data scientist~~ ~~Check out my resume page and [LinkedIn profile](https://www.linkedin.com/in/minjoonkim10/).
+Thank you 😁~~

 ---